-Specify the main weeds which are a problem within the plot E.g.: Heather, Thistle, Bramble, Willowherb, Nettle, Juncus/Rushes, Bracken, Gorse/Broom, Rhododendron, Grass.

-Add any observations/ reasons for poor health or vigour in the 'General Comments' box.
+- 3. Specify the main weeds which are a problem within the plot E.g.: Heather, Thistle, Bramble, Willowherb, Nettle, Juncus/Rushes, Bracken, Gorse/Broom, Rhododendron, Grass. - 4.
+Add any observations/ reasons for poor health or vigour in the 'General Comments' box at the bottom of the plot sheet.